 Annual PAO and SAO Assessment Reports and due by the end of June each year.
 PAO and SAO Assessment Reports from 2019-2020 through the present are available online in the WEAVE accreditation management system.
-Older PAO and SAO Assessment Reports are found on the T drive at: T:\# Assessment
+Older PAO and SAO Assessment Reports are found on SharePoint in the # Assessment folder.

-All PAO and SAO Assessment Reports are presented in person to the Executive Council (EC) during the Fall semester following their submission.
+PAO and SAO Assessment Reports are presented every other year to the Executive Council (EC) during the Fall semester following their submission using the PowerPoint template provided by ORIE.